musaubrian/auto-github/README.md

 ```
 ## ps

-You need an internet connection to use the script
+You need an internet connection for the script to work